roytang/blog/content/post/2022/10/weeknotes-10-23/index.md

 - It's the last week of October!
 Time flies, etc. Next weekend is a long weekend hereabouts.
 - Apparently Jodie Whitaker's Doctor Who regenerated over the weekend and the internet immediately spoiled a surprise for me.
 Time to catch up!
 Actually, there's a bunch of shows I really should just watch already.
+- In MTG land, Brothers War preview season should officially kick off this week!
+- Later this week, we should find out whether Elon Musk really will buy Twitter!